Aethodia/Legislation/Legislation/Law/LegalTextualSpec.rst

             #.  …is not legally binding.

         #.
-The second section should be entitled 'Contents', and it…

-            #.  …contains the legislation itself.
+The second…

+            #.  …must be entitled "Contents".

             #.  …is legally binding.

-            #.  …TODO.
+            #.  …may have level-three subsections (other level-two sections may not).

         #.
-The third section should be entitled 'Footnotes', and it…
+The third…

+            #.  …must be entitled "Footnotes".

             #.  …is where all a law's footnotes are to be located.